 Now and Then, Here and There

 Now and Then, Here and There is a dark anime that has a character who is thrown into the middle of an apocalyptic desert world where there are no laws.
 It’s disheartening to see how many times Shuuzou gets back up despite being in so much pain, but it shows us just how strong he can be even when faced with all these odds against him.
 Now and Then, Here and There contains lots of aggression which isn’t suitable for children at all!

 Serial Experiments Lain

 This psychological avant-garde mystery series follows Lain as she makes decisions that will impact both real and virtual worlds.
 Only Lain will understand the significance of their presence after closing one world and opening another.
-While Lain struggles with concepts such as self-identity, belonging, and determining what is real, she is also facing loneliness, family issues, and cultural stigmas that continue to haunt Japan (and other societies) today.
+While Lain struggles with concepts such as self-identity, belonging, and determining what is real, she is also facing loneliness, family issues, and ural stigmas that continue to haunt Japan (and other societies) today.